aws/sagemaker-python-sdk/README.rst

 SageMaker Automatic Model Tuning
 --------------------------------

 All of the estimators can be used with SageMaker Automatic Model Tuning, which performs hyperparameter tuning jobs.
-A hyperparameter tuning job runs multiple training jobs that differ by their hyperparameters to find the best one.
+A hyperparameter tuning job runs multiple training jobs that differ by the values of their hyperparameters to find the best training job.
 The SageMaker Python SDK contains a ``HyperparameterTuner`` class for creating and interacting with hyperparameter training jobs.
 You can read more about SageMaker Automatic Model Tuning in the `AWS documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html>`__.

 Here is a basic example of how to use ``HyperparameterTuner`` to start tuning jobs instead of using an estimator to start training jobs: